 Bearing that in mind, one can see the questions associated with the use of a taser that looks like a firearm.
 If a person reasonably believes that the taser was a firearm, are they justified in responding with deadly force by shooting a firearm?
 What if a person identifies the weapon as a taser, not as a firearm?
 What are the implications if I actually use my taser?
 Do I have a turn it over to law enforcement as evidence?
 Do I have to tell a law enforcement officer that I have a taser?

 Even Chicago Mayor Rom Emanuel recently announced that every Chicago police officer will carry a taser by June 1. http://www.thestreet.com/story/13409426/1/taser-tasr-stock-rises-on-potential-chicago-police-order.html (last visited January 24, 2016).
 There can be little doubt that civilian interest and use will follow.
 As non-lethal weapons continue to develop and become more embedded into our society, these are questions that will arise and will have to be addressed by our criminal and civil court systems.
 Simply stated, the taser is not going away.

 Contact us today if you have questions or believe your constitutional, criminal, or firearms rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.